davidlattimore/wild/BENCHMARKING.md

 ```

 NOTE: Both `mold` and `wild` fork a child process and perform linking in it.
 Thus, the values for
-`peak_rss`, `User` and `System`  corresponds to the parent process only, and hence are not
+`peak_rss`, `User` and `System` are for the parent process only, and hence are not representative of
-representative of real use by the linker.
+real use by the linker.
+To avoid this problem, pass `--no-fork` to mold and wild.

 NOTE: `poop` uses the first command as the reference the others are compared against, so if focusing
 on wild, you might want to re-order the commands and invoke `poop` thus: